Textualize/textual/docs/how-to/design-a-layout.md

     ```{.textual path="docs/examples/how-to/layout06.py" columns="100" lines="32"}
     ```

-You should see from the output that we have fixed with columns, that will scroll horizontally.
+You should see from the output that we have fixed width columns that will scroll horizontally.
 You can also scroll the "tweets" in each column vertically.

 This last example is a relatively complete design.